mvolkmann/blog/src/smalltalk.md

 As shown above, another convention is for variables associated with keyword messages to indicate their expected type.

+To find a class without needing to know its class category:

+- Press shift-return OR
+  hover over the top, first column in a System Browser and press cmd-f.
+- Enter part of the class name.
+- Select a class name from the popup list that appears.
+- If shift-return was pressed, a new System Browser will open to display the selected class.
+  If cmd-f was pressed in an existing System Browser, the selected class will be displayed there.

 ### Accessor Methods

 "Getter methods" allow instance or class variable values to be